WANT TO TRY SCUBA DIVING IN GRAN CANARIA? EVERYTHING YOU NEED TO KNOW FOR YOUR FIRST DIVE!

 - Inflation and deflation of your BCD (Buoyancy control device)

-Do not worry, all these skills are practiced in confined water (water in which you can stand up in.)
-Your instructor should discuss each skill on land, demonstrate the skill beforehand and then it is your turn.
+Do not worry, all these skills are practiced in confined water (water in which you can stand up in) and we make sure to go at your own pace.

 How deep can I expect to go on my first scuba dive?